ithabetz/kubernetes/README.md

 # kubernetes #
 We have a kubernetes cluster contains master machine and one node machine

-# Docker Images#
+# Docker Images #
-First, I create the image of drkiq and sidekiq from Dockerfile given in article throw docker-compose.yml file then push them to public repo ithabetz/img:drkiq and ithabetz/img:sidekiq
+First, I create the image of drkiq and sidekiq from Dockerfile then push them to public repo ithabetz/img:drkiqv3 and ithabetz/img:sidekiqv3

 ### configMap:
 I used this service to pass the env	variables to the container that contains the DB credentials and listener port and other variables

 ### PostgreSQL:
-create PV volume from path /drkiq-Postgres then create claim volume from PV volume this volume will store the data of PostgreSQL database
+create PV volume from path /drkiq-postgres then create claim volume from PV volume this volume will store the data of PostgreSQL database
 PostgreSQL service that communicates with the pod that generate container itself that will act as DB server

 ### Redis: